tonilopezmr/tonilopezmr.github.io/_posts/2022-01-16-instantclip-week-1.md

 I'd like to share a summary of the week building instantclip here as a retrospective, I'm going to use my tweets as a reference for the summary, my blog is going to be in English, but my tweets can be in Spanish or English, I didn't decide yet what to do with the language of my tweets :D.

 Instantclip is an application to create videos easily without the need of editing using templates, those templates are uploaded by creators that can add a price for using the template.
+You can visit the webpage [instantclip.app][1].

 <div>
 <blockquote class="twitter-tweet"><p lang="es" dir="ltr">Bueno después de muchos años inactivo en twitter, ahora voy a empezar a dar la brasa casi todos los días.</p>&mdash; Antonio López (@tonilopezmr) <a href="https://twitter.com/tonilopezmr/status/1479063819150413828?ref_src=twsrc%5Etfw">January 6, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>